shurutech/knee/README.md

 Welcome to Knee, an interactive CLI tool built on top of Ansible, used to automate infrastructure setup, leading to increased efficiency and reduced human error.

 ## How it works
+Given access(including SSH key and IP address) to cloud platform(like AWS, GCP, Azure, etc) on your current system, you will be able to set up the entire infrastructure using Ansible playbook.

 https://github.com/shurutech/knee/assets/158024046/c95a9dd3-bd7f-46e5-9f24-ae8d90a050e5